Movie Theater Employee

 Say you're 16 and have tickets already purchased to an R rated movie.
 Will the employees ever deny access even though you have a ticket already purchased?

-Asked by Someone over 12 years ago
+Asked by Someone almost 13 years ago

 Unless you have an adult with you, you will be denied entry every time.